 With £5000 total prize money, E-Club runs two pitching competitions sponsored by Santander and a business plan competition sponsored by Grant Property.

 The Santander pitching competitions

-The first Santander Bank sponsored pitching competitions this year will be held on 17th November.
+The second Santander Bank sponsored pitching competitions this year will be held in May.
 Up to six student (or recent student) entrepreneurs will pitch their business ideas to a panel of judges and the club membership.
 The winner will receive a cheque for £1,000 provided by Santander Bank.
 This is a great opportunity for the participants to hone their presentation skills.
 Participants will have 5 minutes to pitch their idea and then take questions from a panel of judges in a Dragon's Den-style format for 5 minutes.
 The winner will be announced during the drinks reception afterwards.

 All participants are invited to attend a dinner later that night with the judges so that a more detailed debrief and discussion about the various plans can take place.

 To apply for a pitching slot, you will need to provide us with the following information:

 - A summary of your business idea (max 300 words)